jamesbaldwin05/data-science-teaching-cosine/README.md

 #### Add/Modify Lessons

 1. Add a markdown file to the relevant subfolder in `modules/` (see format below).
 2. The app will auto-detect and display it in the sidebar.
+3. To view or switch modules, simply click the module button in the sidebar.

 **Lesson markdown format:**